What is a Sommelier?

 Do sommeliers need to be friendly?

-It might seem like a trivial question, but many people do not enjoy constantly interacting with people.
-Yet, restaurant sommeliers are expected to continually contact staff, sales representatives, and distributors.
+It might seem like a trivial question, but many people do not enjoy constantly interacting with others.
+Yet restaurant sommeliers are expected to continually contact staff, sales representatives, and distributors.
+It can be exhausting for introverts.

 How much wine knowledge do I need?

 If you feel ready to take on the educational section of being a Sommelier, there are different options.
-But, first, you need to apply to one of the academies available to you – and work toward getting your sommelier certificate.
+But first, you must apply to one of the available wine schools– and work toward getting your sommelier certificate.

 What types of sommelier certifications are there?

-There are four major sommelier organizations: Court of Masters Sommeliers, The Wine and Spirits Education Trust, the National Wine School, and the Society of Wine Educators.
+Three major sommelier organizations are the Court of Masters Sommeliers, the Wine and Spirits Education Trust, and the National Wine School.

 These organizations offer the same certification levels, even though they call them by different names.
 The following are the standard sommelier certification levels: